 All in all, Episode 3 corresponded to the ending of light novel Volume 1, which in turn was adapted by manga chapter 11, the conclusion of manga Volume 2.
 Episode 6 corresponded to the end of light novel Volume 2, but the ending of manga Volume 3 was still in the middle of this story arc.

 At this point, the anime’s pacing accelerated since the two-episode story arc concerning the family matters of Pauline and Mavis was finished by Episode 8.
 The ending corresponds to the end of light novel Volume 3, which in turn was based on Chapter 76 of the web novel.

-Assuming the anime slows the pacing down a bit, Episode 12 should match the ending of light novel Volume 4.
+Since the anime slowed the pacing down a bit, Episode 12 matched the ending of light novel Volume 4.
 It’s probably the best stopping point for the anime since Mile is forced to fight for her life in earnest, whereas Volume 5 is more focused on personal conflicts.

 The good news is that the light novel series provides plenty of source material for creating Noukin: Didn’t I Say To Make My Abilities Average In The Next Life?!
 Season 2.
 By the end of 2020, there should be enough light novels published for even Noukin Season 3.

-English-only book readers wishing to read ahead of the anime can jump straight to the next several volumes.
+English-only book readers wishing to read ahead of the anime can jump straight to Volume 5.
 The bad news is that English-only manga readers will have to wait for years before the manga chapters catch up with even the first season, never mind Noukin Season 2.